Hollow Knight: Silksong: Critical reception

 Reviewers noted the quicker, more nimble nature of Hornet during gameplay as compared to Hollow Knights protagonist.
 Will Bedingfield of NME described her as "slashing her needle in bouncy flourishes", while Ashley Schofield of Video Games Chronicle complimented the sense of fluidity and exactness in Hornet's controls.
 The game's world was praised for being highly detailed and rewarding to explore.
 Critics such as Tyler Colp of PC Gamer appreciated how the world design contextualised the broader narrative and how its details incentivised exploration.
 Additionally, the world's boss battles were received positively by Oscar Taylor-Kent of GamesRadar+, who described them as being universally well-designed with a range of different fight structures.

 Critics considered Silksong to be a more difficult game than its predecessor.
-Some elements of its difficulty were particularly contentious, such as the long "runbacks" to get back to bosses, increased enemy damage as compared to Hollow Knight, scarcity of currency, and the difficulty of using Hornet's diagonal "pogo" ability, (Note: Hornet's "pogo" is not always diagonal; it can be changed by swapping "crests".) especially for platforming sections.
+Some elements of its difficulty were particularly contentious, such as the long "runbacks" to return to bosses, increased enemy damage as compared to Hollow Knight, scarcity of currency, and the difficulty of using Hornet's diagonal "pogo" ability, (Note: Hornet's "pogo" is not always diagonal; it can be changed by swapping "crests".) especially for platforming sections.
 Some reviewers appreciated how the difficulty gave the game "character", integrated the gameplay with the story and world, and provided a sense of mastery when overcoming the challenges of the game.
 Others, like Ashley Schofield of Video Games Chronicle, considered the difficulty tiring and demoralizing, feeling it inhibited the feeling of exploration.
-Reviewers were also more mixed on the game's side-quests, some of which were praised for their world-building, but others of which were criticized for being "uninspired" and "monotonous".
+Reviewers were also more mixed on the game's side-quests, some of which were praised for their world-building while others were criticized as "uninspired" and "monotonous".

 Audience response

-Due to its highly anticipated release and absence of pre-orders, Silksong caused digital storefronts such as Steam and the Nintendo eShop to crash upon its launch, leading to players being unable to buy or download the game.
-It was also temporarily unavailable on the PlayStation Store.
-The game reached over 100,000 concurrent players within 45 minutes after release, peaking at over 500,000 active players during the first day, reaching 10th place on the list of the concurrent most played games on Steam and, as of launch, the 29th of all time.
+Due to its highly anticipated release and absence of pre-orders, Silksong caused Steam, the Nintendo eShop, the Microsoft Store, and the PlayStation Store to crash upon its launch, leading to players being unable to buy or download the game.
+The game reached over 100,000 concurrent players within 45 minutes after release, peaking at over 500,000 active players during the first day, reaching third place on the list of the concurrent most played games on Steam and, as of launch, the 29th of all time.
 The game also topped sales charts on Steam and the eShop.

-The perceived increased difficulty of Silksong compared to its predecessor received polarised reactions from players.
-Various mods to make the game easier were also created a few days after release.
+The increased difficulty of Silksong compared to its predecessor received polarised reactions from players.
+Various mods to make the game easier were created a few days after release.

-The game received negative reviews from Chinese players on Steam, owing to significant quality concerns with the game's Simplified Chinese localisation.
+The game initially received negative reviews from Chinese players on Steam, owing to significant quality concerns with the game's Simplified Chinese localisation.
 Following a still-criticized update to the translation, Team Cherry released a public beta that implemented a fan translation by "Team Cart Fix".

 Similar to its predecessor, the game immediately spawned a significant speedrunning community after its launch, with a speedrun completing the game in under an hour being performed less than a month after its release.